robertsinfosec/apt-repository/src/docs-site/README.md

 ## Docs Site Source
 This directory contains the source code for the static documentation site that will be served from `/docs` on `https://apt.robertsinfosec.com`.
-A static site generator such as a Vite-based SSG should be configured here so that the build process outputs HTML, CSS, and related assets into `dist/docs/`.
-The resulting site should explain what the APT repository is, how to add it, and how to install and use packages such as `compose-upgrade`.
+A static site generator such as a Vite-based SSG will live here, producing the HTML, CSS, and assets that land in `dist/docs/` during a build.
+The site should clearly explain what the APT repository is, how to add it, and how to install and use packages such as `compose-upgrade`.
+Keeping the source here ensures the generated site can be rebuilt deterministically without hand-editing files in `dist/`.
+CI and local workflows should both rely on this directory to produce the same deployable documentation tree.